owebster/MS2-Welcome-to-Wales/README.md

       * As usual the story is an important aspect for me when deisgning and building a site, so I thought about how the user would be greated when they first open the website and how the flow of the site would work and how things tie into eachother.

 ### Middle
    * Content
       * I started off with place holders when designing the skeleton of the site.
 When basic styling was applied and I could see the near finished results of the site, I then replaced the placeholders with actual content for each section.
          * In the welcome paragrah section there is a short description of what to expect on this site as well as what to expect in Wales.
          * Then comes the weather section which shows the weather for the capital of Wales (Cardiff)
          * From there we have the activities cards which shows 6 sections consisting of a bit about North and South Wales and activies of differnt types for customers to explore
+            * On large screen devices, the tiles are displayed side by side
+            * On Small to medium screen devices, the tiles are displayed in a stacking order to make sure there's not too much informaiton in a small screen
          * After that is the maps section which on page load shows Wales.
 Buttons are also present for people to click to add markers for locations of differnt activies.
+      * Footer was added which includes basic but essential quick links back to differnt parts of the site

    * Styling
       * Once I had the core skeleton/layout of the site, I then moved to styling the elements.